stakater/kubestackplus-docs/content/for-developers/pipelines/pipelines.md

 ![pipeline-basic.png](./images/pipeline-basic.png)

-With our pipelines definitions synchronized to the cluster, we can now add the webhook to Github `nordmart-review-ui` project.
+With our pipelines definitions synchronized to the cluster, we can now add the webhook to GitHub `nordmart-review-ui` project.

 7. Grab the URL we're going to invoke to trigger the pipeline by checking the event listener route in `<TENANT_NAME>-build` project

    ![add-route.png](./images/add-route.png)

-8. Once you have the URL, over on Github go to the application repo > `Settings` > `Webhook` to add the webhook:
+8. Once you have the URL, over on GitHub go to the application repo > `Settings` > `Webhook` to add the webhook:

     * Add the URL we obtained through the last step in the URL box
     * select `Push Events`, leave the branch empty for now